groupdocs/reference.groupdocs.com/content/sites/groupdocs/editor/english/net/groupdocs.editor.formats/emailformats/fromextension/_index.md

 ---
 title: FromExtension
 second_title: GroupDocs.Editor for .NET API Reference
-description: Returns instance of EmailFormatsgroupdocs.editor.formats/emailformats structure associated to specified filename extension or throws an exception if extension cannot be properly parsed
+description: Retrieves an instance of the specified type EmailFormatsgroupdocs.editor.formats/emailformats that has the specified file extension.
 type: docs
 weight: 130
 url: /net/groupdocs.editor.formats/emailformats/fromextension/
 ---
 ## EmailFormats.FromExtension method

-Returns instance of [`EmailFormats`](../../emailformats) structure, associated to specified filename extension, or throws an exception, if extension cannot be properly parsed
+Retrieves an instance of the specified type [`EmailFormats`](../../emailformats) that has the specified file extension.

 ```csharp
 public static EmailFormats FromExtension(string extension)